 Image credit: homemydesign.com

-If you’re looking for a budget-friendly option to integrate a small wooden fence that separates your miniature garden or chicken-pen from the rest of your yard, nothing beats repurposing old pieces of wood to create a timeless, rustic look.
+If you’re looking for a budget-friendly option to integrate a small wooden fence that separates your miniature garden or chicken-pen from the rest of your yard, repurposing old pieces of wood to create a timeless, rustic look is, in my opinion, the best way to go.
 Witness more practical and affordable wood fence ideas on homemydesign.com.

 Cozy Slice of Heaven